Magnety/tuFramework_win/documentation/common_problems_and_solutions.md

 for the current network architecture (we use `torch.backends.cudnn.benchmark=True`).
 VRAM consumption will jump all over the place while these benchmarks run and can briefly exceed the 8GB nnU-Net typically requires.
 If you keep running into `RuntimeError: CUDA out of memory` problems you may want to consider disabling that.
-You can do so by setting the `--deterministic` flag when using `nnUNet_train`.
+You can do so by setting the `--deterministic` flag when using `tuframework_train`.
 Setting this flag can slow down your training, so it is recommended to only use it if necessary.

 ## nnU-Net training in Docker container: RuntimeError: unable to write to file </torch_781_2606105346>